Please check regularly for updates

 A list of available percussion is here.

 Your allotted time on stage includes coming on and off stage, and any percussion set-up that you require, in addition to your actual performance.
 We suggest that you use as much of your time on stage for performance – NOT for re-tuning the ensemble.

 We do have a recommended list under Music.
 We are trying to promote quality repertoire and this is a major concern of the adjudicators.
 They will make comments on the quality of your selections, as well as the quality of your performance so choose repertoire carefully.

-30 minute workshop in the Grand Alpine Room either immediately or a few hours later, please check the schedule.
+30 minute workshops in the Grand Alpine Room are scheduled immediately after your performance, please check the schedule page.
 One of the volunteers, in a bright red Cantando shirt, will quickly lead your ensemble to this room.
 Be sure to talk with the adjudicator about the format for this and discuss your expectations of the time they spend with you.
 We have some great adjudicators - they are more concerned with musical growth and less concerned about giving you a rating or comparing you with others.
 Let them know about your own specific situation so they can help make recommendations with everything from intonation to scheduling!

 Make sure you are available for the entire clinic, as the adjudicators will be designing the clinic for you and your band.
 Your written adjudication and scores of your performance will be included with your adjudication packet.
 These can be picked up from the adjudicator immediately following the workshop.
 All Concert Band performances are recorded along with adjudicator's comments, and a copy of this with a link to a website will be available one week after the festival.